Following Amelia dot Calm

 Her eyes bulge at him, trying to take it all in.

-Cawfwee responds informatively while trying to be being polite,
+Cawfwee responds informatively while trying to be polite,

-“The camera drone is a doohickey for a documentary I am doing on you Marau …, sorry, I mean the human race.
+“The camera drone is a doohickey for a documentary I am doing on you Marauders … sorry, I mean, humanity.
 It responds when I call it Cam, and it records whatever I require; it has intuitive intelligence.
 I will answer more of your questions if you tell me why you hate being human, and why you are crying, and why you appear to love the cow … and nature?”

 “Wow, OK,” Amelia reasons.
 ‘Gramps always said everything happens for a reason, so let’s see what this is about,’ she muses to herself.
-She’s looking directly at Cawfwee, eager to state her case to someone who’s actually asked.
+She’s looking directly at Cawfwee and eager to state her case to someone who has actually asked her opinion today.

-Besides, she believes that the Universe creates synchronicities, ‘and this is that,’ she concludes.
+Besides, she believes that the Universe creates synchronicities, ‘and this is that’ she concludes certainly.

 She looks at Cam, then back to Cawfwee and purposefully begins,

 “I’m crying because society is so cruel; we mistreat animals, people, and our planet.
-Plus, they’re trying to train me to become like them, that’s what schools are for, to normalize the systems.
+Plus, they’re trying to train me and all children to become like them, that’s what schools are for, to normalize their systems to us as we grow up so that we conform unquestioningly to their systems.
 I don’t want to live like that.
 I want to live in harmony and love with all living things and especially our planet.”

 Cawfwee is dumbfounded.
-His ears are twitching wildly and his eyes are questioning Amelia.
-His mind is racing with the possibility that the assessment was somehow flawed, incorrect, bad science.
-Perhaps the intelligence was skewed, superficial.
-By being overly secretive and unobtrusive, they may have gotten the planetary data incorrect.
+His ears are twitching wildly, and his eyes are questioning Amelia while his intuition assures him that she is not nefarious.
+His mind is racing with the possibility that the assessment was somehow flawed, incorrect, Bad Science.
+Perhaps the intelligence was skewed, or superficial.
+By performing long-distance data research, refusing contact, and perhaps being somewhat judgemental, they may have gotten the planetary data incorrect.
+This doesn’t sound at all like a Marauder child.
+‘This could really suck’ he surmises as he turns to gaze back at Amelia.

 Thunderstruck, he utters,

-“I am gobsmacked.
-You care about the Life Force?
-We thought this to be a race of Marauders, but listening to you, I am changing my mind swiftly.
+“I am gobsmacked; You care about the Life Force?
+We analyzed this to be a race of Marauders, but listening to you, I have changed my mind swiftly.
 Amelia, are there others like you?
-Do others sense the Life Force?”
+Do others sense the Life Force to be ubiquitous as you do?”

-Amelia giggles at his choice of words and notices, ‘he doesn’t seem to use contractions when he speaks.’
+Amelia giggles at his choice of words and notices, ‘he doesn’t seem to use contractions at all when he speaks, he must be a foreigner.’

-Cam moves back to capture both of them in frame, remaining keenly intuitive to their actions and discussion.
+Cam moves back to capture the two of them in the shot, silently staying keenly intuitive to their actions and discussion.

-Amelia tracks Cam’s positioning warily as she continues,
+Amelia tracks Cam’s positioning warily curious as she continues,

-“Yes, there’s many more that think like I do but we are silenced within the unquestioning masses.
+“Yes, there’s many more that think like I do but we are a small voice among the unquestioning masses.
 And, of course, I believe in Life Force!
 It’s … it’s how life works; everything supporting everything, everything sharing toward the whole!
-Energy everywhere, empowering and dancing the love of life purposefully impassioned; it’s the Life Force we all naturally share!
-It’s what makes everything, everything.”
+Energy everywhere, empowering and dancing with the love of life purposefully lived; it’s the Life Force we all naturally share!
+It’s what enables everything to become and stay everything.”

 Cawfwee is taken aback; he asks probingly,

-Confidence swells in Amelia; she wants to answer these questions.
+Amelia senses a common bonding with Cawfwee, trust and confidence swell in Amelia; she wants to answer these questions.
 Standing up straight she demonstratively puts her hands on her hips.
-‘This’, she thinks, ‘is going somewhere.’
+‘This’, she thinks, ‘is going somewhere’ and she replies,

-“Poverty exists because class structure needs a class that nobody wants to be.
-War details the need for militaries and militaries control the citizens, us or them, it doesn’t matter; militaries control whomever militaries are paid to control.
-What’s good for humanity or our planet is at best secondary to leadership’s mandates and that’s based mostly on profits.”
+“Poverty is just because class structure needs a class that nobody wants to be in.
+War details the need for militaries and militaries control citizens, us or them, it doesn’t matter; militaries control whomever militaries are told to control by the upper classes from whom they take orders and get paid.
+What’s good for humanity or our planet is a distant secondary concern to current leadership’s mandates around the world, those policies are based mostly on the ruling class, profits, and control.”

 Amelia looks trustfully toward Cawfwee and continues,